WHYY-FM: New Jersey expansion and controversy

 On June 6, 2011, the New Jersey Public Broadcasting Authority agreed to sell five FM stations in Southern New Jersey to WHYY.
 The purchase was made through an anonymous one-million dollar grant and a non-cash agreement that included scholarships for students and teachers.
 The five stations were previously the southern portion of the New Jersey Network's statewide radio service.

 The transaction was announced by Governor Chris Christie, as part of his long-term goal to end state-subsidized public broadcasting.
 The governor's critics maintained that scrapping New Jersey Network effectively ended all non-commercial statewide news coverage.
 It was also noted that the sale eliminated a source of legislative oversight frequently critical of the Christie administration.

 WHYY assumed control of the stations through a management agreement on July 1, 2011, pending FCC approval for the acquisition.
 At that point, the stations began to simulcast WHYY-FM programming.
 The five stations are:

 The stations all operate at relatively low power due to the crowded state of the noncommercial end of the FM dial in the northeastern United States.
 They primarily serve areas of southern New Jersey not covered by the main WHYY-FM signal, which itself operates at a relatively modest 13,500 watts.
 However, their combined footprint extends WHYY-FM's coverage from Berks County to the Jersey Shore.

-In November 2022, WHYY began to reduce its New Jersey radio footprint by announcing that it would sell WNJB-FM to non-profit Christian Broadcast, The Bridge of Hope, Inc., which owns WKNZ in Harrington, Delaware.
+In November 2022, WHYY began to reduce its New Jersey radio footprint by announcing that it would sell WNJB-FM to non-profit Christian broadcaster, The Bridge of Hope, Inc., which owns WKNZ in Harrington, Delaware.
 The sale was approved by the FCC and was later completed in February 2023.

 In March 2023, WHYY also announced that it would sell WNJS-FM to the Bux-Mont Educational Radio Association which owns WRDV for $110,000.
 The sale of the station was consummated on June 15, 2023.